HL7/davinci-ecdx/input/pagecontent/signatures.md

+This page provides specific guidance and rules to exchange *signed* data using FHIR and non FHIR signatures.
+{:.new-content}

 ### Generating and Verifying *Signed* Resources

 There is a legal liability associated with the data exchanged.
 Medical legal issue around administrative transactions means there is a